dspeyer/dspeyer.github.io/magic.md

 Material components, like verbal and somatic, are personal and meaningful to the caster.
 Gathering components for a spell from a well-packed component pouch takes a standard action.

+Verbal, somatic and material components only apply to humans and similar beings.
+Spirits that routinely operate disembodiedly don't use them and don't take penalties or bonuses.

 Assisting in a spell requires a DC 10 spellcraft check and is only possible in ritual casting.
 A 1 minute ritual can accept one assistant, whereas a 1 hour can take assistants equal to the primary caster's wisdom modifier.

 If the spell allows a save, the dc is 10 plus the caster's int mod (plus any bonuses from feats or the Heighten Spell effect).